simon-buxton/game-of-life/README.md

 Conway's Game of Life in Javascript and canvas.

 ## Demo
-Commits to master branch are automatically by AWS CodePipeline to  http://buxton.geek.nz
+Commits to master branch are automatically deployed by AWS CodePipeline to  http://buxton.geek.nz